GoldenGets/GoldenGets-Menu/README.md

 > [⚠︎Disclaimer⚠︎]
 > We are not responsible for any loss you may incur after downloading from this source.
 > By downloading it from this source, you're agree to the applicable terms.

+## About me

+Hi, I'm not good at programming and I made this because I was inspired by someone else

 ## Credits